Sqooba/traildb-java/Readme.md

 - [x] Set up maven or gradle or something so people can install

-- [ ] Benchmark relative to other languages
+- [ ] Benchmark relative to other language bindings

 - [ ] Cache field and method lookups

+- [ ] Benchmark again to evaluate efficacy of field caching

 - [ ] Finish implementing everything else